splunk/battlecat-poll/README.md

 # Battlecat Poll

 Simple poll mobile web app for sending data to a Splunk HTTP input.
+It allows people to answer simple multiple-choice questions on their mobile phone and have the results be displayed in a Splunk dashboard in real-time.

 ## Build/Deploy